FEATURED ARTISTS

 JUDY VOLKMANN

 Judy Volkmann grew up in Fall River, Massachusetts and earned her Bachelor of Fine Arts degrees in Painting and Art Education from the University of Massachusetts, Dartmouth.
-She has received numerous awards, including the Ellen Batell Stoeckel Fellowship to study at Yale Summer School of Music and Art in Norfolk, CT.
+She has received numerous awards, including the Ellen Battell Stoeckel Fellowship to study at Yale Summer School of Music and Art in Norfolk, CT.
 It was during that summer, inspired by the abstract painters there, when she began to explore abstraction in her figurative work.

 ELLEN LECUREUX